Autism Spectrum Disorder Overview

 - Likes routines, order and rituals

-- May be obsessed with a few activities, doing them repeatedly during the day
+- May be interested in only a few activities, doing them repeatedly during the day

 - More likely to play with parts of toys instead of the whole toy (for example, spinning wheels of a toy truck)